Graduates of the Year Awards 2025 – Jury

 Phoebe has more than 25 years of industry experience working in a handful of leading Sydney studios, with a diverse range of clients ranging from a passionate winemaker with a vintage of 100 bottles to ASX-listed companies and everything in between.
 Phoebe’s work is awarded and published both locally and internationally.
 She works closely with clients to understand their needs and enjoys going beyond the brief to create successful, meaningful and memorable solutions.
 She has been a part-time Educator at TAFE NSW Design Centre Enmore since 2021, balancing teaching and also maintaining her creative practice.

 Brett Capron is an accomplished Design Director with extensive experience in consumer goods and industrial design.
 With a unique blend of technical expertise and strategic vision, he specializes in product and brand strategy, innovation management, and concept development.
 His approach combines design thinking methodologies with practical business acumen to deliver impactful solutions across diverse industries.
-Brett's educational foundation includes a Bachelor's degree in Industrial Design and Mechanical Engineering from Monash University, providing him with deep technical knowledge of both form and function.
-He further expanded his strategic capabilities with an MBA from Melbourne Business School, positioning him to bridge the gap between creative design and business objectives.
+Brett's educational foundation includes a Bachelor's degree in Industrial Design and Mechanical Engineering from Monash University, plus an MBA from Melbourne Business School, positioning him to bridge the gap between creative design and business objectives.
 Throughout his career, Brett has demonstrated proficiency in design management, leading cross-functional teams through complex product development cycles.
-His hands-on approach, evidenced by his sketching skills, ensures he remains connected to the creative process while driving innovation at the organizational level.
-Brett's comprehensive skill set makes him a valuable asset in transforming concepts into market-ready products.
+His hands-on approach ensures he remains connected to the creative process while driving innovation at the organizational level, transforming concepts into market-ready products.

 • Remy Cerritelli